gavrilenkoan/spring-boot-rest-api-with-registration/README.md

 To build and run the project, follow these steps:

 * Clone the repository: `git clone https://github.com/gavrilenkoan/spring-boot-rest-api-with-registration.git`
-* Navigate to the project directory: cd spring-boot-security-jwt
+* Navigate to the project directory: cd spring-boot-rest-api-with-registration
 * Build the project: mvn clean install
 * Run the project: mvn spring-boot:run